-The 'Profiles' configuration dialog box is shown.
-It contains four dropdown menus for 'Net Profile', 'TCP Profile', 'HTTP Profile', and 'DNS Profile Name'.
-The 'HTTP Profile' dropdown is set to 'websocket_SSL' and is highlighted with a red box.
-Below the dropdowns are 'OK' and 'Done' buttons.
+The screenshot shows the 'Profiles' configuration dialog.
+It includes sections for 'Net Profile', 'TCP Profile', 'HTTP Profile' (which is set to 'websocket_SSL' and highlighted with a red box), and 'DNS Profile Name'.
+At the bottom are 'OK' and 'Done' buttons.